 By Moussa Magassa, Instructor, Intercultural Studies and Practice

-You may have guessed already from my name, I am a hyphenated-Canadian, meaning someone who has immigrated to Canada.
+You may have guessed already from my name that I am a "hyphenated-Canadian", meaning someone who has immigrated to Canada.
 Yes, I was born in the warm and colourful continent of Africa.

-As an instructor in the Intercultural Studies and Practice (ISP) program for the past 12 years, I have been a part of a great journey as a learner and instructor.
-ISP is indeed a program where learners develop practical skills on how to engage in critical and meaningful social change reflection and practice; social justice and human rights advocacy; and intercultural acceptance, dialogue and engagement projects.
+As an instructor in the Intercultural Studies and Practice (ISP) program for the past 12 years, I have been a part of a great journey as a learner and as an instructor.
+ISP is indeed a program where learners develop practical skills on how to engage in critical and meaningful social change reflection and practice, as well as social justice and human rights advocacy, and intercultural acceptance, dialogue and engagement projects.

 - Beyond Human Rights and Diversity: Creating Spaces for Social Change

 - Diversity in the Multicultural Society: Creating Inclusive and Welcoming Workplaces, Organizations and Institutions

 The learning with, and from, students has been the best gift I have ever received—it has empowered me to become 'the change I want to see in the world'.
 Learning about intercultural communication, social justice and human rights, and applying these skills through their practicum projects has been the highlight of many of these students' lives.

 Moussa is the human rights educator at UVic, as well as an associate faculty in the Social Justice program and an instructor in the ISP program.
 He developed and now teaches Intercultural Communication in the Workplace for the Business Communication micro-credential program—the course was launched in May 2021 as the first non-credit ISP course.